k0001/k0001.github.com/articles/opaleye-sot.md

 continue reading even if you are not particularly interested in Opaleye nor SQL, as the approach explained here can be used in other contexts too.

 **This is not introductory material to Haskell**.
-For things here to make sense, the reader is expected to be comfortable with concepts like `Functor`, `Monad` , `Arrow` and `Lens` at least.
+For things here to truly make sense, you are expected to be comfortable with concepts like `Functor`, `Monad` , `Arrow` and `Lens` at least.
 This is a very long article that intends to teach you how to use the GHC type system to build resilient software and reason about any problem you might want to tackle with it.
+Nevertheless, even if you don't particularly understand the technical details, you should be able to follow the reasoning process and appreciate the practical results.

 ## The problem